grnet/synnefo/docs/quick-install-admin-guide.rst

    PITHOS_SERVICE_TOKEN = 'pithos_service_token22w'

-   # Set to False if astakos & pithos are on the same host
-   PITHOS_PROXY_USER_SERVICES = True

 The ``PITHOS_BACKEND_DB_CONNECTION`` option tells to the Pithos app where to find the Pithos backend database.
 Above we tell Pithos that its database is